 Working as a travel nurse has its unique problems.
 One of which is the question of what to do with your mail?

 When you’re moving every 13 weeks, it’s easy to lose your mail with traditional USPS mail forwarding.
 If you don’t arrange it soon enough, it may arrive after you leave.
 If you don’t know what your new address is, you can’t forward it.
-It’s common for travel nurses to not have a forwarding address until a week or two at the most prior to a contract start.
+It’s common for travel nurses to not have a forwarding address until a week or two at the most before a contract start.
 So what do you do?

 Here is a list of some other mail services that you might want to check out: